Discover: What Once Was Evil is Now Good Luck?

 In darker times, objects associated with death were thought to possess special powers.
 Hangman’s ropes were considered to hold a unique energy that could protect against harm and bring good luck.
 Birth caul, a thin membrane that sometimes covers a newborn’s face, was seen as an omen of good fortune.
 It was believed that possessing a birth caul would grant the individual supernatural abilities and protection from danger.

-ALSO READ Discover Who is the Angel on the French Good Luck Coin!
+ALSO READ Discover Who is the Patron Saint of Good Luck?

 Fumsups, Swastikas, Hunchbacks, and Bezoars